 Zonegran is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures in adults with epilepsy.
 Zonegran is used in combination with other anticonvulsant drugs.
 Zonegran is also referred to by its drug name, zonisamide.

 Zonegran is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
 It is believed that Zonegran works in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

 Zonegran can increase your risk of developing blood disorders and kidney stones.
-Inform your doctor right away if you notice unusual bruising, sores in your mouth, less sweating that usual, sudden pain in your back, stomach, or while urinating, or dark or bloody urine while taking Zonegran.
+Inform your doctor right away if you notice unusual bruising, sores in your mouth, less sweating than usual, sudden pain in your back, stomach, or while urinating, or dark or bloody urine while taking Zonegran.

 Many drugs can cause allergic reactions that, in the most serious cases, can result in death.
-Seek immediate medical help if you experience signs of a severe allergic reaction such as difficulty breathing or swelling of the face, throat, eyes, lips or tongue
+Seek immediate medical help if you experience signs of a severe allergic reaction such as difficulty breathing or swelling of the face, throat, eyes, lips, or tongue.

 We never share your personal information with anyone.